douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Computational Geometry

 Computational geometry is a field of computer science devoted to the study of algorithms which can be stated in terms of geometry.
 It involves the design and analysis of algorithms for solving geometric problems.
 This field has broad applications in graphics, geographic information systems (GIS), robotics, and various engineering disciplines.
-Let\'s delve into its basic concepts, algorithms, and applications.
+Let's delve into its basic concepts, algorithms, and applications.

 ### Basic Concepts